 Even in the exhibit hall, sex was evident!
 Lelo, a premier self-stimulator company, was swamped with visitors during all hours.
 They introduced Intimina, their new sexual wellness line of products [which includes the Kiri, Raya, and Celesse vibrators].
 Semprae Laboratories, makers of Zestra essential arousal oil, was swamped with interest over their new in-office physician retail program and distributed thousands of samples.
 The L’il Drugstore booth was busy with moisturizer Replens.
 Neogyn, a new vulvar soothing cream, was also on the exhibit floor.
 I even saw the Journal of Sexual Medicine floating around!

-floating around!
 Medical support for women's sexuality has faced some challenges in the last few years.
 The FDA hearing on Flibanserin and the disappointing efficacy results of Libigel were a few recent set-backs, but in spite of them, attention to female sexual function and treatments for dysfunction looks to me to be going strong.